SteveCastle/SteveCastle/README.md

 ## Hi there 👋
 My name is Stephen, I'm a software developer at Hudl where I build video and data analysis tools for coaches and athletes around the world.
-I've also worked at Vegas.com building cool travel products at Pluralsight building amazing learning experiences, and I also work on a lot of other projects in my spare time.
+I've also worked at Pluralsight building amazing learning experiences, and Vegas.com building an e-commerce travel booking platform.
+I also work on a lot of other projects in my spare time.
 Here are a few of them!